CHANGE IMPACT

 Learning Lab: Accessible Curriculum Design and Lesson-Plans

 Work with experienced accessibility educators to design curricula and specific lesson-plans for after-school and recreation programs or community-based programming that will be more universally accessible.
 In this workshop you will learn about best practices in the field of accessible education with a focus on sensory and multi-modal learning.
-This workshop will introduce current thinking and best practices within accessible education and, through a hands-on workshop, inspire and challenge your staff to augment lesson plans and teaching strategies to be inclusive a wide variety of learners.
+This workshop will introduce current thinking and best practices within accessible education and, through a hands-on workshop, inspire and challenge your staff to augment lesson plans and teaching strategies to be inclusive of a wide variety of learners.

 Audience: Staff teams at youth-serving non-profits